 Network virtualization provides a new way of building and managing networks for the digital age.
 Technologies such as software defined networking (SDN), network functions virtualization (NFV) and network virtualization (NV) are working together to create a flexible software-based network.

 SDN and NFV allow organizations to design, deploy and manage agile and scalable networks.
 New sites can be connected to the corporate network remotely in seconds.
 A global financial services company, for example, required reliable connectivity within and between its branches worldwide.
 It had issues, however, procuring reliable bandwidth in Africa, compounded by the necessity for imported specialist networking equipment.
-The SDN and NFV approach proposed by Orange Business Services enabled the branches to use commoditized hardware and virtualized functions, saving on both cost and time.
+The SDN and NFV approach proposed by Orange Business enabled the branches to use commoditized hardware and virtualized functions, saving on both cost and time.
 To find out more click here.

 Protecting against security breaches.

 The accelerated use of cloud services means data is routinely accessed over the internet.
-To limit exposure security needs to be built into public and private networks – which is exactly what Orange Business Services has done with its hybrid network, delivering on intelligent connectivity.
+To limit exposure security needs to be built into public and private networks – which is exactly what Orange Business has done with its hybrid network, delivering on intelligent connectivity.
 A multinational Orange recently worked with, for example, was wary of cloud and internet services due to security concerns.
 Orange overcame the problem by deploying secure connectivity through the Orange “any-to-any hybrid plug”, which provides private WAN or Internet connectivity via regional breakouts, and VPN links for remote workers.
 To find out how this was achieved and the benefits click here.

 Facilitating mergers and acquisitions.